neuroinformatics-unit/HowTo/docs/source/data_analysis/ffmpeg.md

 ## A minimal primer on video encoding
 We often have the mental model of videos being a sequence of standalone images.
 However, digital videos are typically encoded as video streams, whose structure is very different from a sequence of standalone frames.
-To understand better the nuances between encoded digital videos and this mental model, we need to clarify some concepts.
+To understand better the differences, we need to clarify some concepts.

 We only give a brief and simplified overview here, but if you would like further details [this blogpost from Loopbio](http://blog.loopbio.com/video-io-1-introduction.html#:~:text=A%20concise%20primer%20on%20video%20compression) is a recommended read (as well as the references at the end of the post).